MESMER-group/mesmer/docs/source/development.rst

 For documentation we use Sphinx_.
 To get ourselves started with Sphinx, we started with `this example <https://pythonhosted.org/an_example_pypi_project/sphinx.html>`_ then used `Sphinx's getting started guide <http://www.sphinx-doc.org/en/master/usage/quickstart.html>`_.

+Please update the documentation to reflect any changes or additions to the code.
+Follow the structure and style of the existing documentation and lastly, update the `CHANGELOG` with your changes.

 Docstring style
 ~~~~~~~~~~~~~~~